cloud-skeleton/identity-provider/README.md

 ---

-*This identity provider deployment is maintained by **[Cloud Skeleton](https://github.com/cloud-skeleton/)** and designed to provide a unified authentication solution for EU citizen-led services. 🇪🇺*
+*This repository is maintained exclusively by the **[Cloud Skeleton](https://github.com/cloud-skeleton/)** project, and it was developed by EU citizens who are strong proponents of the European Federation. 🇪🇺*